If you are considering a midwife then you probably know the benefits they can bring to childbirth.

 Midwives are typically able to offer care before, during and after your pregnancy.

-As such, the role and duties of a midwife may include:
+As such, their roles and duties may include:

 - Provide family planning and preconception care.